neil-n-zhang/Bioinformatics-Algorithms/README.md

 # -Bioinformatics-Algorithms

-Some bioinformatics algorithms from the book "An Introduction to Bioinformatics Algorithms (Computational Molecular Biology)" in Python
+Bioinformatics algorithms from Coursera Bioinformatics Specialization and book "An Introduction to Bioinformatics Algorithms (Computational Molecular Biology)" in Python